Social Icons

 Directed by Timur Bekmambetov

 Wanted is one of a kind.
-This movie is a mix of genres and the director Timur Bekmambetov, just made sure he fitted all the necessaries into this cinematic masterpiece.
-The action thriller had a dark tale to tell and it mixes that with some ironic comedy undertone and it poses a huge cast of thrilling actors.
+This movie is a mix of genres, and the director, Timur Bekmambetov, made sure he packed all the necessary elements into this cinematic masterpiece.
+The action thriller tells a dark tale, mixing it with some ironic comedic undertones and featuring a stellar cast of thrilling actors.

-Angelina Jolie and Morgan Freeman were at top billing for this movie back in 2008, when James McAvoy was mostly unknown.
-Over the years though McAvoy has turned out to be a prolific actor and this movie does his power of acting justice.
-McAvoy is Scottish, and he portrays an American who had his life turned upside down, flipped back up again to have it blown up in his face.
+Angelina Jolie and Morgan Freeman were top-billed for this movie back in 2008, when James McAvoy was mostly unknown.
+Over the years, though, McAvoy has turned out to be a prolific actor, and this movie does his acting power justice.
+McAvoy is Scottish, but here he portrays an American whose life is turned upside down, flipped back up, and then blown up in his face.

-Wanted is based on a comic book miniseries Wanted (2003–04), by Mark Millar and J. G. Jones.
-The comic itself had a different path than the movie.
-This movie is well written to maintain the comics tone and diverge on a different path from the comic, as it just lifts elements from it.
+Wanted is based on the comic book miniseries Wanted (2003–04) by Mark Millar and J. G. Jones.
+The comic itself took a different path than the movie.
+The film is well-written, maintaining the comic’s tone while diverging onto its own path, lifting only certain elements from the source material.

-The movie is based on the life of Wesley Gibson (James McAvoy).
-Gibson is what many will classify as a loser.
-He suffers from panic attacks and his live-in girlfriend cheats on him with his best friend.
-At work Wesley tries to make it through the day by being invisible, but that hardly happens as his boss is always on his case.
+The movie follows the life of Wesley Gibson (James McAvoy).
+Gibson is what many would classify as a loser.
+He suffers from panic attacks, and his live-in girlfriend cheats on him with his best friend.
+At work, Wesley tries to make it through the day by being invisible, but that hardly works, as his boss is always on his case.

-Aside from this there is a man being killed.
-We are shown a world, where this man is faster than normal, stronger and able to do amazing fits at a drop of a coin.
+Aside from this, there’s a man being killed.
+We’re shown a world where this man is faster, stronger, and able to perform amazing feats at the drop of a hat.

-Wesley gets approached by a woman named Fox (Angelina Jolie) who saves him from being killed by a man named Cross.
-Fox takes Wesley to her boss Sloan (Morgan Freeman) who reveals to Wesley that he is the son of the man that was killed earlier in the movie.
-The person that killed the man Wesley now believes to have been is father is Cross and they want to train Wesley to take him down.
+Wesley is approached by a woman named Fox (Angelina Jolie), who saves him from being killed by a man named Cross.
+Fox takes Wesley to her boss, Sloan (Morgan Freeman), who reveals to Wesley that he is the son of the man killed earlier in the movie.
+The person who killed the man Wesley now believes to be his father is Cross, and they want to train Wesley to take him down.

-The training of Wesley in this movie is integral to the fun the movie packs.
-As we see him shoot the wings of flies, learn how to bend bullets and master his powers.
+Wesley’s training is integral to the fun the movie delivers.
+We see him shoot the wings off flies, learn how to bend bullets, and master his newfound abilities.

-Wesley is keen on getting revenge for his father’s death, but to do so he was first taken into a series of murders and soon, he was ready.
-The twist is, he was not fully prepared for the truth and what lies ahead in the path that he has now chosen to follow.
+Wesley is keen on getting revenge for his father’s death, but to do so, he’s first thrust into a series of murders.
+Soon, he’s ready—but the twist is, he isn’t fully prepared for the truth and what lies ahead on the path he’s chosen to follow.

 Jumper (2008)